coder404-creator/SYNTHAX-RE-LEAF/README.md

 # SYNTHAX-RE-LEAF
 Hello we are here to solve the probelm of farmer and give them "RE-LEAF" !!

-🌱​‍​‌‍​‍‌​‍​‌‍​‍‌ Project: Re-Leaf – Smart Crop Monitoring & Irrigation Control
+​‍​‌‍​‍‌​‍​‌‍​‍‌ Project: Re-Leaf – Smart Crop Monitoring & Irrigation Control

-🚜 Problem Statement
+ **Problem Statement**

 - More than 43% of the farmers lose their crops because they do not take good care of them and also because of delayed monitoring.